pscally1005/pscally1005.github.io/_posts/delete/2024-06-08-2-ing-brownie.markdown

 - cocoa powder
 - almond extract
 Description: |
   These delicious and fudgy <a href='/brownies'>brownies</a> are made with just 2 simple ingredients - melted chocolate and <a href='/misc/meat#eggs'>eggs</a>.
 I've put "Two" in quotes, as you can instead make a homemade chocolate, or add some optional flavorings or mix ins.
-They can be <a href='/misc/hidden-sugar'>sugar</a> free depending on your chocolate as well
+They can be <a href='/misc/hidden-sugar'>sugar</a> free depending on your <a href='/misc/chocolate-benefits'>chocolate</a> as well
   <br><br>
   I'm no artist, but I made these to celebrate Vic's half marathon, so I drizzled a 13.1 in a <a href='/misc/nuts#peanuts'>peanut</a> butter glaze.
 The glaze is just 2 parts <a href='/recipes/natural-peanut-butter'>peanut butter</a> to 1 part honey and 1 part melted <a href='/misc/nuts#coconut'>coconut oil</a>.
 The nutrition facts are assuming you use just the homemade chocolate instead of the chocolate chips; no mix ins or additional flavorings.
 You can also check out any of my other <a href='/brownies'>brownie recipes</a>
 Instructions:
 - Preheat your oven to 350F, and line an <a href='https://amzn.to/3YY2H9q'>9" square pan</a> with parchment paper. <a href='https://amzn.to/3Hdg0gk'>Spray</a> the paper with <a href='/misc/fats'>oil</a>
 - <img src='/assets/Food/Healthier Dessert/2 Ing Brownie/2-ing-brownie-1.jpg' alt='' class='instruction-image'>

-- Microwave your chocolate in 20-30 second intervals, stirring in between, until fully melted
+- Microwave your <a href='/misc/chocolate-benefits'>chocolate</a> in 20-30 second intervals, stirring in between, until fully melted

 - Meanwhile, crack your <a href='/misc/meat#eggs'>eggs</a> into a <a href='https://amzn.to/4adxMft'>large bowl</a>.
 Beat with a <a href='https://amzn.to/45yqsbM'>hand mixer</a> until frothy, about 1-2 minutes
 - <img src='/assets/Food/Healthier Dessert/2 Ing Brownie/2-ing-brownie-5.jpg' alt='' class='instruction-image'>